-- a) Any withdrawals before the 7-day withdrawal deadline will be issued a full refund of their entry fee, less an administration fee of \$10.00. - b) Any withdrawals after the 7-day withdrawal deadline, but before the release of the draw will be issued a refund of 50% of their entry fee. - c) Withdrawals after the release of the draw will not be entitled to any refund of their entry fees - d) Any athlete who has "no showed" or is found to have entered two tournaments without approval will not have their entry fee refunded. - e) Any athlete entering a doubles event without a partner and has to subsequently withdraw due to not being able to find a partner before the release of the draw will be entitled to a refund of 50% of their entry fee.
+- a) Any withdrawals before the 7-day withdrawal deadline will be issued a full refund of their entry fee. less an administration fee of \$10.00. - b) Any withdrawals after the 7-day withdrawal deadline, but before the release of the draw will be issued a refund of 50% of their entry fee. - c) Withdrawals after the release of the draw will not be entitled to any refund of their entry fees - d) Any athlete who has "no showed" or is found to have played two overlapping tournaments without approval will not have their entry fee refunded. - e) Any athlete that has entered two overlapping tournaments but is required to withdraw and has contacted the overlapping tournament within the required time will be refunded their entry fee, less an administration fee of \$10.00. - f) Any athlete entering a doubles event without a partner and has to subsequently withdraw due to not being able to find a partner before the release of the draw will be entitled to a refund of 50% of their entry fee.
 Where a doubles partner can be found to replace a withdrawing partner and the remaining partner chooses not to play, no refund shall be required to be paid.